National Mental Health Survey, Nepal

 The prevalence and disease burden of mental disorders have remained incredibly high globally.
 The treatment gap for mental illness is significant all over the world.
 Around 76% and 85% of people with severe mental disorders in low and middle-income countries receive no treatment for their mental health conditions.
 The magnitude, suffering, and burden regarding disability and costs for individuals, families, and societies due to mental disorders are staggering in Nepal.
 First epidemiological field survey conducted in the Kathmandu Valley in 1984 estimated the prevalence of mental illness around 14 percent.
 Multi-sectoral action plan for the prevention and control of non-communicable diseases (2014-2020) estimated the 18% of the NCD burden is due to mental illness.
 The present estimates of mental health problems are derived from small-scale studies in urban areas making it impossible to generalize the results in national context.
 Further, policy debates on mental health need of Nepalese population have been limited by the lack of national-level data on the prevalence of mental disorder and unmet need for services.
 So, there is a need for a mental health survey representing the national population.

-However, before conducting such a large scale national level study for the first time, it is imperative to go for the pilot study so as to study the feasibility of conducting the national level survey.
-So this study aims to conduct a pilot survey regarding the status of mental illness, the existing barriers to care and health service utilization in Nepal that will be followed by a national level epidemiological study.
+However, before conducting such a large scale national level study for the first time, it is imperative to go for the pilot survey reports so as to study the feasibility of conducting the national level survey.
+The Pilot survey has been conducted.
+Now, the National survey aims to conduct a survey regarding the status of mental illness, the existing barriers to care and health service utilization in Nepal that will be followed by a national level epidemiological study.

 - To assess the prevalence of mental disorders and help seeking behavior among people with mental disorders in Nepal